Anne of Kiev: Queenship

 Anne married Henry on 19 May 1051, during the feast of Pentecost.
 Henry was nearly twenty years older than Anne.
 Her wedding on 19 May 1051 followed the installation of Lietbert as bishop of Cambrai, and Anne was crowned immediately following the marriage ceremony, making her the first French queen to celebrate her coronation in Reims Cathedral.

 Anne and Henry were married for nine years and had three sons: Philip, Robert (who died young), and Hugh.
 Anne is often credited with introducing the Greek name "Philip" to royal families of Western Europe, as she bestowed it on her first son; she might have imported this Greek name from her Eastern Orthodox culture.
 There may also have been a daughter, Emma, perhaps born in 1055; it is unknown if she married or when she died.
 Henry and Anne of Kiev are additionally said to have been the parents of the beatified figure Edigna.

 As queen, Anne would have had the privilege of participating in the royal council, but there are almost no records of her doing so.
 In one 1058 charter, Henry granted a privilege to a couple of villages associated with the monastery of Saint-Maur-des-Fossés doing so "with the approval of my wife Anne and our children Philip, Robert, and Hugh."
 Anne seems to have possessed territories in the same region under the terms of her dower.

 In 1059, King Henry began feuding with the Church over issues related to Gregorian Reform.
-During this time, Pope Nicholas II sent Queen Anne a letter counselling her to follow her conscience to right wrongs and intervene against oppressive violence, while also encouraging her to advocate with her husband so that he might govern with moderation.
+During this time, Pope Nicholas II sent Queen Anne a letter counseling her to follow her conscience to right wrongs and intervene against oppressive violence, while also encouraging her to advocate with her husband so that he might govern with moderation.
 According to Delorme, some historians have interpreted this letter from the Pope as being indicative of Anne's conversion to Roman Catholicism from Eastern Orthodoxy.